 That morning we had hiked to what we thought was the wilderness boundary (unmarked) and back, past a spaghetti network of roads at Low Gap.
 The old route was difficult to follow and had not been cut out in years; we followed machine tracks probably made by local hunters around large blowdowns or unworkable patches of rhododendron.
 ATVs in wilderness (officially not allowed) kept the route on Stone Mountain ridge open.

 At the 15th switchback, a windstorm had felled large oak and hickory in a draw, a huge pile of big slippery logs to crawl over.
-Then trail disappeared under blankets of green briar, raspberry and rhododendrons (rhodies).
+Then the trail disappeared under blankets of green briar, raspberry and rhododendrons (rhodies).
 Perhaps it had been kept open to here by campground hikers.
-After an hour thrashing around seeking trail, I headed straight up an open area, soon hit a higher switchback and eventually got to ridge route, then found a road coming up from Payne Creek.
+After an hour thrashing around seeking the trail, I headed straight up an open area, soon hit a higher switchback and eventually got to the ridge route, then found a road coming up from Payne Creek.
 We dropped down this steep road to the rhodie-clogged creek for water, then camped near the former Olinger Lookout (marked by four cement pads and metal work).
 Green briar everywhere else.

 Our ATV visitor wanted us to see more of Stone Mountain.
 He offered complicated instructions for finding beautiful stony cliffs on an old railroad grade west of the wilderness.
-He packed up his coffee and picked up a few cans, shook his head at the littering.
+He packed up his coffee, picked up a few cans, and shook his head at the littering.
 We exchanged goodbyes.
 He started up his rig, carefully backed around and headed down Payne Branch.

 We found the trail all the way back down.
 Near bottom we found a route that bypassed the stone stairs.
 David flushed a flock of wild turkeys, but I was too far back to see them.
-We soon were hiking road on dry leaves back to our vehicle.
+We soon were hiking the road on dry leaves back to our vehicle.
 Our little red car by the campground gate was undisturbed.
 No trouble from the locals.

 (The blowdown we found on Stone Mountain Trail were cleared and trail opened to the ridge in 2019 according to Forest Service.)